ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### uptime (Uptime) Claim

-The "uptime" claim MUST contain a value that represents the number of seconds that have elapsed since the entity or submod was last booted.
+The "uptime" claim MUST contain a value that represents the number of seconds that have elapsed since the entity or submodule was last booted.

 ~~~~CDDL
 {::include nc-cddl/uptime.cddl}